Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Introduction

 Our first result, an invariance principle, extends an earlier work of Lupu, Sabot and Tarr\`es, who constructed the scaling limit of LERRW on $\Z$ as a diffusion on $\R$ \cite{lupu2018scaling}.
 In the Galton-Watson tree setting, in the special case where the initial weights are constant and identical for all edges and the critical Galton-Watson tree has finite variance, the scaling limit was previously constructed in \cite{andriopoulos2021invariance}.

 We assume that the underlying Galton-Watson tree is critical with offspring distribution in the domain of attraction of a $\gamma$-stable law for some $\gamma \in (1,2]$.
 In the case $\gamma < 2$ this immediately entails that the offspring distribution $\xi$ satisfies $\xi ([k, \infty)) =k^{-\gamma} L(k)$ for some slowly-varying function $L$.
-If such a $\xi$ is fixed and $T_n$ is a $\xi$-Galton-Watson tree with $n$ vertices endowed with uniform mass measure, it is well-known that there exists a sequence $(a_n)_{n=1}^{\infty}$ such that $n^{-1}a_nT_n$ converges to the \textit{stable tree} of Le Gall and Le Jan \cite{galljan1998branching} (see also \cite[Chapter 1]{duquesne2002asterisque}).
-We denote the compact stable tree by $\Tgc$ and its distinguished point by $\rho$.
+If such a $\xi$ is fixed and $T_n$ is a $\xi$-Galton-Watson tree with $n$ vertices endowed with uniform mass measure, it is well-known that there exists a sequence $(a_n)_{n=1}^{\infty}$ such that $n^{-1}a_nT_n$ converges in distribution to the \textit{stable tree} of Le Gall and Le Jan \cite{galljan1998branching} (see also \cite[Chapter 1]{duquesne2002asterisque}).
+We denote the compact stable tree by $\Tgc$ and its root by $O$.
 In the case $\gamma = 2$ this is simply Aldous' Continuum Random Tree (see \cite{aldous1991tree} and \cite{aldous1993continuum}).
 We give the formal constructions in Section \ref{sctn:stable trees bckgrnd}.

-To define our LERRW model, we fix a reinforcement parameter $\Delta > 0$, label the root of our Galton-Watson tree $\rho_n$ and consider a class of initial weights $(\alpha_e^{(n)})_{e \in E(T_n)}$ parametrised by $\alpha \le 1$ whereby, if $\overleftarrow{x}$ denotes the parent vertex of $x$,
+To define our LERRW model, we fix a reinforcement parameter $\Delta > 0$, label the root of our Galton-Watson tree $O_n$ and consider a class of initial weights $(\alpha_e^{(n)})_{e \in E(T_n)}$ parametrised by $\alpha \le 1$ whereby, if $\overleftarrow{x}$ denotes the parent vertex of $x$,

-where $d_{T_n}$ denotes the graph distance on $T_n$, cf. \cite[Section 2.3]{takei2020almost}.
-Note that $na_n^{-1}$ is the natural scale for branch lengths in $\Tgc$; the addition of of this term in the case $\alpha =1$ is just to ensure that the weights are integrable at $0$.
+where $d_n$ denotes the graph distance on $T_n$, cf. \cite[Section 2.3]{takei2020almost}.
+Note that $na_n^{-1}$ is the natural scale for branch lengths in $\Tgc$; the addition of of this term in is just to ensure that the weights and inverse weights are integrable at $0$.
 Our first result is an invariance principle for this LERRW process.

-\begin{theorem} Let $X^{(n)}$ be a discrete-time LERRW on $T_n$, started at $\rho_n$, with initial weights as in \eqref{scheme2} and reinforcement parameter $\Delta$.
-Denote its law by $P_{\rho_n}^{(\alpha^{(n)})}$.
-For every $\alpha \leq 1$, there exists a stochastic process $X$ defined on $\Tgc$ and started at $\rho$, with law $P_{\rho}$, such that the following convergence holds jointly with respect to the Gromov-Hausdorff topology, and the topology of uniform convergence on compact sets of the \cadlag path space:
+\begin{theorem} Let $X^{(n)}$ be a discrete-time LERRW on $T_n$, started at $O_n$, with initial weights as in \eqref{scheme2} and reinforcement parameter $\Delta$.
+Denote its law by $P_{O_n}^{(\alpha^{(n)})}$.
+For every $\alpha \leq 1$, there exists a stochastic process $X$ defined on $\Tgc$ and started at $O$, with law $P_{O}$, such that the following convergence holds jointly with respect to the Gromov-Hausdorff topology, and the topology of weak convergence of measures on the \cadlag path space on $T_n$ (itself endowed with the Skorohod-$J_1$ topology):

 \end{theorem}

 The law of $X$ will be defined explicitly in Section \ref{sctn:scaling limit candidate}.

 To establish scaling limits for tree-indexed random walks, one generally needs tighter control on the input laws compared to the $\Z^d$ case, cf. \cite[Theorem 2]{janson2005convergence} and \cite[Theorem 1]{marzouk2018snake} which require finiteness of higher moments in order to prove convergence of tree-indexed random walks to tree-indexed Brownian motion (known as snake processes).
 This is because all the extra branches present in the tree present more opportunities for large displacements of the random walk, leading to larger fluctuations without the higher moment assumption.
 However, we will see in the LERRW setting that the random environment becomes increasingly concentrated as $n \to \infty$ without making any higher moment assumptions.